SyllogismRXS/mini-launchpad/README.md

     $ apt-get install qemu-user-static

+Modify the ``./docker/docker-compose.yml`` file by changing ``PUBLICHOST:
+"localhost"`` to use your specific server IP address for passive FTP uploads for both pure-ftpd services.
+Also, modify the ``fqdn`` line in ``./docker/mini-launchpad/dput.cf`` to point to your server's IP address (e.g., ``fqdn = 192.168.1.139:8021``).
+Just using ``localhost`` breaks the PASV FTP functionality.

-Build the mini-dinstall and mini-launchpad images:
+Build the docker images:

     $ cd docker
-    $ docker-compose -p mlp build pure-ftpd-1 mini-launchpad pure-ftpd-2 \
+    $ docker-compose -p mlp build
-        mini-dinstall mini-dinstall-web mini-launchpad-web

-Modify the ``docker-compose.yml`` by changing ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads for both pure-ftpd services.

-Setup the pbuilder environments inside of the mini-launchpad container / volume (This can take a long time and it will be running in "privileged" mode):
+Setup the pbuilder environments inside of the mini-launchpad container / volume.
+The following can take a long time (~20 minutes) and it will be running in "privileged" mode:

     $ docker-compose -p mlp up mini-launchpad